The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Management Joint ventures are managed in accordance with the joint venture agreement between the parties.

-Taxation A significant aspect about a joint venture is that it is taxed as a juristic person, the general rate of which is 23% (for 2012) and 20% (for 2013) of net income.
+Taxation A significant aspect about a joint venture is that it is taxed as a juristic person, the general rate of which is 20% (effective 1 January 2013) of net income.
 However, unlike other juristic persons, distributions of profits from a joint venture to its juristic person participants that are domiciled in Thailand are not subject to further taxation.

 Distributions to natural persons and companies not domiciled in Thailand are, however subject to international withholding tax at the rate of 10%.